kientt265/-web2-e-commerce-microservices/README.markdown

 *   **Change Data Capture (CDC):** Debezium (for capturing row-level changes in databases and streaming them to Kafka)
 *   **Search Engine:** Elasticsearch (for full-text search and analytics on product data)
 *   **Payment Gateway:** VNPay (a popular payment solution in Vietnam)
+*   **Email Protocol:** SMTP (for sending transactional emails)
 *   **Containerization:** Docker, Docker Compose (for defining and running multi-container Docker applications)

 ## Architecture Diagram

 (An architecture diagram illustrating the microservices, their interactions, and data flows would be placed here.
-This would typically show Kafka as the central message bus, with services communicating through it, and separate databases for each service where applicable, along with Elasticsearch and Redis.)
+This would typically show Kafka as the central message bus, with services communicating through it, and separate databases for each service where applicable, along with Elasticsearch, Redis, and the new Mail Service.)

 ## Prerequisites